 I partnered with Soyfoods Association of North America and created this recipe for you!
 As always, all opinions are my own.

-These Butterfinger trifles.
-Rich and creamy peanut butter mousse with a milk chocolate ganache and bits of butterfinger indeed makes the perfect trifle.
 The best part about this dessert is my son who is very lactose intolerant can indulge in his own little trifle and there are no crazy things happening afterwards.

 This month is National Soyfoods Month.
 I try to keep up with a lot of the national food holidays, but there are just so many.
 This one didn’t sleep between the cracks though!
 So for National Soyfoods Month I was asked to swap out some ingredients of a favorite recipe.
 Since I’ve had peanut butter on the brain, of course this recipe will include it as well.